 Those gains look even more promising as e-commerce giants like Amazon and Apple move further into physical retail while traditional retailers like Target and Walmart continue to build out robust e-commerce options.
 In addition to the job growth the e-commerce sector is fueling, wages are increasing as well.
-The same Fortune story noted that the average hourly wage for the e-commerce sector is $17.41 compared to $13.83 for general retail.
 The list of retail jobs that have been created out of the online economy is long, but we’ve provided some of the highlights here.

 Online Stores with Physical Buildings

 Apple Genius - You can buy your iPhone or MacBook completely online and fill it up with music and software without leaving your couch, but if something goes wrong where do you go?
 The Genius Bar.
 Apple Geniuses are the company’s in-house tech support and service technicians onsite at your local Apple Store.

 Apple describes the position as follows: “As a Genius, you provide insightful advice and friendly, hands-on technical support to Apple customers in need.
 You quickly diagnose product issues on the spot, explaining situations with patience and compassion.
 After determining whether repairs can be done or a replacement is needed, you offer solutions to quickly get users up and running again.”